Bluetooth Proxy (ESPHome)

 and upload the updated version to the ESP32.

 The first line adds support for Bluetooth Proxy, and the second line specifies whether we want only a passive or active version.
-The default value is a passive proxy only.

 Creating a New ESP32 Device with ESPHome